Inside The West Wing: A 25th Anniversary Salute

 The West Wing Documentary Special

-This acclaimed special was produced during The West Wing’s third season and features conversations with real-life White House staff, as well as interviews with Presidents Ford, Carter, and Clinton.
+This acclaimed special was produced during The West Wing’s third season and features conversations with real-life White House staff, including interviews with Presidents Ford, Carter, and Clinton.
 Directed by Bill Couturié, this documentary received the Emmy Award for Outstanding Special Class Program.
 (2002)

 Ticket Info